rohan-shaw/Automated_Web_Scraping-v1-1.0.0/README.md

 This is a high level Node.js web scraping API using Puppeteer and Express.js.
 It allows you to retrieve a list of URLs from a given starting URL and scrape data from each URL in the list.
 The scraped data includes the page title and cleaned text content.
 It can bypass almost any blocker.

+> **Note**
-- Remember this is only for educational purpose and should only be used for educational purpose.
+> Remember this is only for educational purpose and should only be used for educational purpose.

 It is built using the following technologies: